GeorgeBatuchenko/OpenweathermapViewer/readme.md

 -  Qt >= 5.11.3
 -  CMake >= 3.12
 -  build-essential
+-  git-buildpackage
+-  debhelper
 - docker.io

 ## Preparing
 At first you have to get the api_key of  Openwethermap.org to build system.
 To get api_key you need sign up in Openwethermap.org and get your personal key on account page.

-To tell api_key to the build system run in project dir
+To tell api_key to the build system run in project parent dir:

 ```
 echo XXXXXXXXXXXXXXXXXXXXXXXXXXX > apikey.key